 - !
 Time elapsed since the offence and evidence of lifestyle changes

-If you have a violence-related conviction, preparing thorough documentation of rehabilitation efforts — such as completion of counselling, character references, and stable employment — significantly strengthens any TRP or Criminal Rehabilitation application.
+If you have a violence-related conviction, preparing thorough documentation of rehabilitation efforts, such as completion of counselling, character references, and stable employment, significantly strengthens any TRP or Criminal Rehabilitation application.

-Get Your Assault Charge Assessed
+See How Your Assault Charge Applies

-View Reports & PricingFrequently Asked Questions
+View Deep Dives & PricingFrequently Asked Questions

 Will Canada know about my assault conviction?+